 According to a 1995 study published in the Journal of Nutritional and Environmental Medicine, new carpeting releases organic compounds into the air, causing eye, nose and throat irritation, neurological problems, and in some cases, death in animals.
 Other compounds in carpeting that can affect the health of both people and pets are adhesives, stain protectors, and flame retardants.

 If you have new carpeting installed, there are several things you can do to protect yourself and your pets.
 Leave windows open after installation for at least 72 hours, and use a fan to expose the carpet to fresh, moving air.
-You can also use a nontoxic carpet cleaner followed by application of a specialized sealant such as Safe Choice, which blocks the release of harmful outgasses in new carpet.
+You can also use a nontoxic carpet cleaner followed by application of a specialized sealant that blocks the release of harmful outgasses in new carpet.

 5. Tobacco Smoke